sofianerahli/work1_nodejs/README.md

 ## Introduction

-Creation of a basic app with three routes: random names replies "hello [name] where name is a query parameter; my own name replies: "Hello I am Sofiane" and any other replies a 404 code with a not found message.
+Creation of a basic app with three routes: random names replies "hello [name]" where name is a query parameter; my own name replies: "Hello I am Sofiane" and any other replies a 404 code with a not found message.

 ## Requirements